What is CSMA Protocol?

 Conclusion :

-Till now we have learned an overview of CSMA protocol and various versions of the protocol.
-If still as a reader you feel something is not clear, add a comment.
+Till now, we have learned an overview of the CSMA protocol and various versions of the protocol.
+As a reader, if you still feel something is unclear, add a comment.